xcore/hw_slicekit_system/doc_a16/a16_core_board.rst

 Setup
 -----

-For debugging, an XSYS adaptor board is connected to the ``Chain`` Connector of the Master Board to allow connection of an XTAG debug adapter to provide a debug link from a USB host.
+For debugging, an XSYS adaptor board is connected to the ``Chain`` Connector of the Master Board to allow connection of an xTAG debug adapter to provide a debug link from a USB host.

 The Core Board is powered by a 12V external power supply.